03 Jul 6 Skin Care Tips for Cycling

 Exfoliating helps prevent ingrowing hairs by removing dead surface cells that trap the hair under the skin which can cause saddle sores.
 Hair is dense and there is a lot of friction around your groin area whilst cycling.
 Therefore it is important to make sure that when you exfoliate your body you remember this delicate area.
 Whether it is a physical exfoliant like sugar and salt scrubs or a chemical one, exfoliating your body will encourage your skin to keep looking young and healthy.

 6. Clean Skin

-I shouldn’t have to tell you, but I will.
-Be sure to keep your skin clean in order to avoid skin irritation and infections.
+Of course I don’t have to tell you however be sure to keep your skin clean in order to avoid skin irritation and infections.
 Take wet wipes with you so you can freshen up.
 Many soaps on the market can do your skin more harm than good by irritating or drying it out further.
 So make sure you choose your body cleanser wisely.
 Opt for a soap substitute instead, such as AproDerm® Colloidal Oat Cream or AproDerm® Emollient Cream for showering in after your long bike ride.
 AproDerm® Colloidal Oat Cream exfoliates as well – so you get 2 for the price of 1!

 So, that wraps up our 6 skin care tips for cycling, now on ya bike!